 New York City shooting: Gunman pretends to work on car, shoots man in the head multiple times in ambush attack

-Police are reportedly investigating whether the suspect was disguised as a Hasidic man
+Police were reportedly investigating whether the suspect was disguised as a Hasidic man

 The NYPD released grisly surveillance video on Thursday that shows a suspect pretending to work on his car on a Queens street before ambushing a man and killing him with multiple shots to the head.